MOBI BOOT CAMP CORP. logoLearning Buddy

 The AVG() function returns the average value of a numeric column.

-Operation: Find the average sale price per book (not per unit).
+Operation: Find the average sale price per book record.

 SELECT AVG(SalePrice) AS AverageSalePrice FROM Sales;